 About the President

-Before her career in academia, President Tetlow was an associate at Phelps Dunbar, litigating complex commercial transactions.
-She also served as an assistant United States attorney, prosecuting everything from violent crime to fraud cases.
+Before her career in academia, she was an associate at Phelps Dunbar, litigating complex commercial transactions.
+She also served as an assistant United States attorney, prosecuting cases involving everything from violent crime to fraud.